Ken Norton vs. Larry Holmes

-Ken Norton vs. Larry Holmes was a professional boxing match contested on June 9, 1978, for the WBC heavyweight title.
+Ken Norton vs. Larry Holmes, billed as The New Deal, was a professional boxing match contested on June 9, 1978, for the WBC heavyweight title.

 Background

 Multiple-time heavyweight title challenger and number-one ranked contender Ken Norton earned his fourth world title shot after defeating the number-two ranked contender Jimmy Young by a close split decision in a 15-round "eliminator" bout on November 15, 1977.
 Though he was now mandated by the WBC to face Norton in his next defense, then-undisputed heavyweight champion Muhammad Ali had already agreed to face the winner of the Leon Spinks–Alfio Righetti fight that was scheduled on November 18, 1977, only three days after Norton's victory over Young, which Spinks ultimately won.
 The WBC threatened to strip Ali of their heavyweight title should he go forth with his planned match against Spinks instead of facing Norton, but eventually relented, instead sanctioning the Ali–Spinks fight as long as Ali, the expected winner, agreed to negotiate with Norton and then face him after his expected victory over Spinks.
 Two weeks after the WBC gave Ali that ultimatum, he officially agreed to a $12 million deal that would see him face Norton for what would be their second world title fight and fourth fight overall.
 However, these plans were cancelled when Ali shockingly lost to Spinks by split decision on February 15, 1978.
 Though Spinks was now obligated by the WBC to face Norton, he immediately pursued a rematch with Ali.
 Norton was given a lowball offer from Spinks' promoter Bob Arum of just $200,000 to accept a fight against Spinks.
 Though Norton stated he was "insulted" by the offer, he chose to accept it, effectively calling Arum and Spinks' bluff, who had hoped he would decline so they could pursue the lucrative rematch with Ali.
 A week after Norton accepted Spinks' offer, Spinks reneged and officially announced that he would make his first defense against Ali instead.
 One week after Spinks announced his intentions, WBC president José Sulaimán warned that Spinks would be stripped of their title if he did not agree to face Norton by midnight on March 18, 1978.
 When Spinks reaffirmed that he would still face Ali and not Norton, the WBC voted to strip Spinks of the title and immediately recognize Norton as their heavyweight champion.